 We encourage students to report incidents and concerns through the University’s Complaints procedure so that the University can investigate them appropriately.
 However, we also recognise that some students may be reluctant to make a formal complaint against a member of staff.
 Therefore, the University invites any student who feels they have experienced discrimination or cultural conflict to enquire about taking part in mediation.
 The University has commissioned CMP Resolutions to carry out mediation in order to ensure impartiality.

 If you consider yourself to be disabled or require reasonable adjustments to access the complaints procedure you should contact the University Complaints Unit directly, who will discuss your needs with you.
 It may help to have your needs assessment report to help show what adjustments you require e.g. BSL interpreter, physically accessible venue, support with completing the form.

 The complaints form asks you to tell the University about any help and support that you might need throughout the complaints process.
 You do not need to disclose the nature of your disability, but it will help us to make adjustments to the process if you tell us about the type of support you usually need.
 If you do complete this section of the form the Student Complaints Officer will contact you to discuss your requirements.

-You can also contact the Central or College Disability & Dyslexia Teams or the Students' Union, who can help you fill in your form and make sure that you have all the evidence that you need - visit the Contact Us page for details of how to contact these services.
+You can also contact the Central or College Disability & Dyslexia Teams or the Students' Union, who can help you fill in your form and make sure that you have all the evidence that you need - visit the Sources of help for Complaints and Appeals page for details of how to contact these services.

 I have a medical condition but I'm not sure if it is a 'disability'.
 Should I tell the University about it?